Wheel Pose (Upward Bow)

 Then let your head lead the movement of raising your sternum and arching your entire torso up so that gradually your head lowers to look at the wall behind you.
 Push your tailbone firmly into your back and lean your pelvis forward as you perform this movement.

-When you start to reach your maximum bend, then raise your hands over your head to press the palms against the wall.
+When you start to reach your maximum bend, raise your hands over your head to press the palms against the wall.
 Your partner should now place their hands under the bottom of your shoulder blades to help you continue arching your back as you walk your hands down the wall as far as you can.
 Then ask your partner to help pull your back up when you walk your hands back up the wall to come out of the pose.